When the H-1Bs Run Out: Alternative Visas and Strategies

 How the H-1B Cap Has Worked

 Starting in 1990, the U.S. Congress has imposed a yearly numerical limitation, or “cap,” on new H-1Bs.
 Initially, the cap was not much of an issue, as the annual allotment of 65,000 H-1Bs exceeded the number of applicants each year.
 Since 1997, when the supply of H-1Bs fell short of demand for the first time, Congress has upped the cap twice, providing a larger supply of H-1Bs for fiscal years 1999 through 2003.
-Also, some relief is provided by the fact that a cap exemption applies to the first 20,000 applicants with masters degrees from U.S. universities.
-For fiscal year 2004, however, the H-1B cap reverted to its original 1990 level of 65,000, where it remains as of early 2013.
+Also, some relief is provided by the fact that a cap exemption applies to the first 20,000 applicants with graduate degrees from U.S. universities.
+This in effect increases the annual cap to 85,000.
+For fiscal year 2004, however, the H-1B cap reverted to its original 1990 level of 65,000, where it remains as of 2016.

 In recent years, H-1B anxiety has become chronic.
 The tension begins to build each year around April 1, the first day for filing against the new allotment of H-1Bs that becomes available at the October 1 start of the federal fiscal year.
 Each April, USCIS starts a public countdown, periodically announcing how many H-1B petitions have been filed against the cap so far.
 As the supply dwindles, the pace of filings picks up, along with speculation as to when the cap will be reached.

-For fiscal years 2004 and 2005, the cap was reached before the end of the fiscal year.
-For fiscal years 2006 and 2007, the H-1Bs ran out sooner, even before the beginning of the fiscal year for which the petitions were filed.
-Then, for fiscal year 2008, the cap was reached and exceeded on a single day, April 1, 2007, the very first day for filing.
+For fiscal year 2008, the cap was reached and exceeded on a single day, April 1, 2007, the very first day for filing.
 Adapting to this stampede, USCIS announced the following year that H-1B petitions would be accepted for at least the first five business days of April, so that petitioners wouldn’t feel compelled to file all their petitions on a single day.
-For fiscal year 2009, then, the cap was reached on April 7, 2008.
+In recent years, the pattern has been for the cap to be reached during the five-day filing window.

 What Happens to Applicants When the H-1B Cap Is Reached